 - Once Instant Pot is done with the cooking, it automatically goes into the Warm mode.
 If you are intention is to open the Instant Pot immediately after the pressure has naturally released, keeping it in the Warm mode will delay the process.
 Select Warm/ Cancel to turn off the Instant Pot.
 [Tip – Press the Manual button or any smart function button (beans, rice etc) that you are using for cooking two times in a row and it will turn off the warm function.]

-I know I promised 10 things but what can I say I like to over deliver :-).
+I know I promised 10 things but what can I say I like to over-deliver :-).
+This applies only to older Instant Pot models.
 The one thing I did not find intuitive was increasing/decreasing the heat while sautéing.
 To increase or decrease heat, you’ve to hit warm/cancel and then choose “Sauté” mode and then adjust the heat to Less, Normal and More.
 Also, a point to note – Sauté mode switches off after 30 minutes.

 – Instant Pot pressure cooker review – Do you really need one?